-On average, lawn mowing and trimming costs between $40 and $60 per session nationwide.
+On average, lawn mowing and trimming costs $50, with prices ranging between between $35 and $135 nationwide.
 Lawn care rates will depend on the size of your yard and how often you need a mow or trim.
 Other factors that influence cost estimates are the type of grass you have, the landscaping of your lawn and your choice of additional services such as yard maintenance, leaf blowing, lawn aeration, fertilizer or weed control.

 While there's nothing quite like a freshly mowed yard to make the front of your house or building look its best, it's not everyone's favorite chore -- it can be a lot of work.
 Fortunately, there are lawn care professionals out there who can help.

 Many lawn care professionals prefer to give in-person estimates as opposed to advertising set prices because so many factors affect the cost of services.
 To help you understand how much you will pay to hire a professional to mow your lawn, this article breaks down those factors and how they play into your total cost.

 - What's included in the price of a lawn mowing service?